sagemath/sagewiki_to_gh-2022-10-10/plugins.md

 0) {{{import six}}} and {{{from six import}}}

+Never ever import anything from "six" in a Cython file.

 == python3 ==

 Check that some python3 incompatible code does not appear.
 (TO BE REMOVED)